 Your device was already calibrated at the factory, and the device uses automatic calibration at your GPS starting point by default.
-You can manually calibrate the barometric altimeter if you know the correct elevation.
+You can manually calibrate the barometric altimeter if you know the correct elevation or the correct sea level pressure.

 - 1 Hold UP.

 - 2 Select Settings > Sensors > Altimeter.

 - 3 Select an option:

 - To calibrate automatically from your GPS starting point, select Auto Cal. > On.

-- To enter the current elevation, select Calibrate.
+- · To enter a known altitude, select Calibrate.